GateMartin/TkXUI/README.md

 ![image](https://user-images.githubusercontent.com/56755685/121039777-ab2e2900-c7b1-11eb-98dc-3071d8c97d11.png)

 ## Themes
-The TkXUI library allows you apply themes and styles to your window. </br>
+The TkXUI library allows you to apply themes and styles to your window. </br>
 In order to do that, we need to create another JSON file that is going to contain the theme definition (like a ```style.css``` file in CSS) :
 ```json
 {